stat133-sp19/hw-stat133-anacomesana/workout01/README.md

 The workout01 repository contains the following folders.

 ### code
-This folder contains the R script files.
+This folder contains the R script files make-shot-charts-script and make-shots-data-script.
+They are used to obtain the shot charts for our GSW players.

 ### data
 This folder contains data for the following Golden State Warriors players: